Note

 Important

 A Virtual WAN is a collection of hubs and services made available inside the hub.
-You can deploy as many Virtual WANs that you need.
+You can deploy as many Virtual WANs as you need.
 In a Virtual WAN hub, there are multiple services like VPN, ExpressRoute, and so on.
 Each of these services is automatically deployed across Availability Zones except Azure Firewall, if the region supports Availability Zones.
 To align with Azure Virtual WAN resiliency, you should select all available Availability Zones.

 Under Firewall Policy ensure the Default Deny Policy is selected.
 You refine your settings later in this article.